MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/tokens/deploy-key.md

 # Deploy key
+> A repo-scoped Github tokens useful for automated deploys

 ## About

-- Generated manually.
-- It is tied to a machine.
 - A deploy key is an SSH public key.
+- The token must be be generated **manually** using the local command-line.
 - It takes more effort to setup than the other steps.
-- To be researched if it is a good fit for actions (if the remote machine is note known).
-- Read it in an action with:
+- Use it in an action using this:
     ```yaml
     ${{ secrets.DEPLOY_KEY }}
     ```